hwmrocker/blog/_posts/2013-10-15-sorted-tag-cloud-for-jekyll-that-support-spaces.md

  - jekyll
 ---

-Tobias Sjösten wrote [a nice article] about how to create a tag cloud in jekyll without using any plugin.
+Tobias Sjösten wrote [a nice article][link] about how to create a tag cloud in jekyll without using any plugin.
 But one thing bothered me a little.
 The tags came in the order, how they where introdouced in the blog posts.
 I wanted them to be sorted alphabetically.

 On stackoverflow was a [solution][so] to iterate over an hash ordered by its keys.
 I improved it a little, so we can use spaces and underscores and mixed them together.